AnwarMelhem/Mastering_JavaScript_in_20_Days/Day_5.md

 We can also use it to pass all the items from an array as arguments to a function or method

 ### (A)synchronous code
+JS can usually run straight through our program "synchronously" JS can only do one task at a time ("single-threaded")

+## Synchronous Programming
+Synchronous programming is where the computer will complete one task before moving on to the next.
+This makes it easy to understand and predict what the computer will do at any given time.

+## Asynchronous programming
+Asynchronous programming in JavaScript allows you to perform non-blocking operations and handle tasks that may take some time to complete, such as fetching data from a server or reading a file.
+It ensures that your program doesn't get blocked while waiting for these operations to finish.
+There are several ways to achieve asynchronous programming in JavaScript, including callback functions, promises, and the newer async/await syntax.

 *********************************************************************************************************************
 ## Coding Exercises